HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/cfg_wizard/configuration/cw_run.md

 Click **Back** and **Next** to move back or forward in the Configuration Wizard.

 1. To get the latest updates for the wizard, apply the most recent Combined Cumulative Fix.
-For more information about applying the latest fix pack, see [HCL Digital Experience Combined Cumulative Fix Strategy](../../../../../whatsnew/combined_cumulative_fix_strategy.md).
+For more information about applying the latest fix pack, see [Apply Combined Cumulative Fix](../../../../../deployment/install/traditional/cf_install/index.md) for more information.

 2. Restart server1 to ensure that the Configuration Wizard uses the updated environment variables.
 Go to AppServer_home/profiles/cw_profile/bin and stop the server: